mrexodia/cxx-common-cmake/README.md

 ## GitHub Actions

-Below is an example `.github/workflows/build.yml` that uses `hash.py` to build and cache the dependencies:
+Below is an example `.github/workflows/build.yml` that uses `hash.py` to build and cache the dependencies (it assumes this repository was placed in the `dependencies` folder):

 ```yml
 name: build